 - The application form will be available through online mode only.

-- CLAT application form will be available from the first week of January 2020.
+- CLAT application form will be available from 1st January 2020.

 - Candidate needs to fill the valid details in the application form.

 - Candidate will need their email id for the online registration.